tearflake/symp-intro/README.md

 #### Inspiration

-Symp is inspired by symbolic expressions, assembly approach, lambda calculus, term rewriting, and HTML forms user interface.
+Symp is mostly inspired by relation between stateless vs. stateful programming and central processor unit vs. peripheral hardware devices design.
+The modern programming technologies also influenced Symp appearance to a great extent.

 ---